 Physician Assistants are highly qualified health professionals who are prepared to provide health care services with physician supervision.
 PAs gather and evaluate medical data and participate in the process of clinical decision making, diagnosis, and therapeutic management.
-In a primary care setting, PAs are often the initial contact for the patient, taking the history, performing the physical examination, and ordering appropriate tests.
-As a knowledgeable and skilled member of the health care team, the PA improves patients' access to health care and enhances physicians' effectiveness.
+In a primary care setting, PAs are often the initial contact for a patient, taking the history, performing the physical examination, and ordering appropriate tests.
+As a knowledgeable and skilled member of the health care team, a PA improves patients' access to health care and enhances physicians' effectiveness.

 About the GW PA Program

 The GW Physician Assistant Program focuses on preparing health professionals who will extend and complement the capabilities of physicians in the delivery of health care.
 Our faculty believes it is essential for all PA graduates to be well-rounded clinicians, prepared for a variety of medical careers.